 Ten Futures finds its theme perched between the science fiction genre and the futures unfolding around us in real time.
-Through drawings, photographs, video, sculptures, garments, short stories, and a video game, the artists in the exhibition daydream, fear for, and build their own imagined worlds.
-The term science fiction can be defined simply be… Continue reading Ten Futures
+Through drawings, photographs, video, sculptures, short stories, and a video game, the artists in the exhibition daydream, fear for, and build their own imagined worlds.
+Shohei Katayama and Bradley Weyandt examine the consequences of the… Continue reading Ten Futures

 In the last year or so, I lost my grandmother, my grandfather, moved, quit a job, quit another job and tried to stop smoking at least five times.
 No one living today is an expert on what comes after death; however, we can all relate to when someone, something or somewhere ends.
 We’ve anticipated the… Continue reading Essay / The Big Rip